Azure/arc_jumpstart_drops/CONTRIBUTING.md

 |------------------------------------------|
 | All Drops must be submitted under an MIT License.
 For more information, see [Licensing](./LICENSE).  |

 ### Overview

-Our goal is to create a simplified contirbution process for our users that guarantees high quality standards fo all submissions.
+Our goal is to create a simplified contribution process for our users that guarantees high quality standards fo all submissions.
 Contributors can create submissions using GitHub directly, or leverage Jumpstart Drops page [Submit Drop](./) form to expedite the process.

 The contribution process consists of the following steps: